-• Lenovo Reach (Windows 7, Windows 8, and Windows 8.1)
+Lenovo Reach (Windows 7, Windows 8, and Windows 8.1)

 Use the Lenovo Reach program to enhance your cloud experience.
 Lenovo Reach keeps you connected at all times and enables you to access all your favorite items from personal computers, smartphones, or tablets.
-With Lenovo Reach, you can add your favorite Web services to your cloud desktop; stay logged in to Web sites with the cloud password manager; and access, edit, and share your files from anywhere.
+As a result, you can access, edit, and share your files from anywhere.
+With Lenovo Reach, you also can add your favorite Web services to your cloud desktop and stay logged-in to Web sites with the cloud password manager.